JoolsHattey/webprog-coursework/README.md

 2nd year Web Programming coursework

 # Instructions
-Start the server using the 'npm run start' script.
+Start the server using the 'npm start' script.
 Info on how to swich database modes is on the [server storage](#server-storage) section.
+The app is primarily designed for mobile and includes touch gestures so open the app in a phone screen emulator using browser dev tools.
 To upload a quiz first go to the main quiz editor screen /quizeditor.
 You will need to login with your port.ac.uk email address.
 The emails (rich.boakes@port.ac.uk, jacek.kopecky@port.ac.uk, matthew.dennis@port.ac.uk) have been added and granted admin to allow quiz editor access.
 Any other accounts will not be able to access the quiz editor.
 Upload a JSON file by clicking the add button at the bottom and selecting a JSON file to upload.
 Once the file is uploaded you can get a shareable link by clicking the send button at the top of the quiz editor page.
 Once you have completed the quiz, the responses tab will show responses and allow exporting.

 # Features